MIDS-scaling-up/v2/README.md

  5. Size 0 Philips head screwdriver
  6. Micro USB to USB cable
  7. USB Webcam
+ Homework, final project and lab exercises in the course rely on working with the NVIDIA Jetson NX module for AI Edge devices.

 ### Homeworks:
 A homework is due before each class.
 There are two types of homeworks: graded and credit only.
 Here is the link to [class 1](week01) - be sure to complete the setup of your Xavier as described in [homework 1](week01/hw)